As Syrians flee Homs, sectarian faultlines deepen

 "The situation in Homs is going to last a long time.
 We won't see the end to this quickly."

-Since he left, neighbors called to tell him his house was ransacked.
+Since he left, neighbours called to tell him his house was ransacked.
 His cousin, kidnapped a few months earlier, is still missing.

 "An injustice has been done to us just because we are the same religion as this regime," he said, sighing.